Unreal C++ speedrun

 Do not use spaces in these FName parameters, doing so triggers bugs.

 Never use Edit specifiers (EditAnywhere, etc.) for these properties.
 That leads to incorrect serialization and BP corruption.
-The component’s properties will still be editable; it’s the pointer itself that’s affected here.
+The component’s properties will still be editable when you use Visible; it’s the pointer itself that’s affected here.
+For the same reason, BlueprintReadWrite is rarely useful for component properties, and BlueprintReadOnly should be preferred (but at least getting this wrong won’t directly corrupt your files).

 You’ll often see the TEXT() macro used for CreateDefaultSubobject in questionable learning resources and tutorials.
 This is a pure waste of CPU if your FName is ASCII (as it should be) and should not be used.
 Not even Epic employees are fully aware of how this works.
 TEXT() is for FString literals.